 duty on the residence determination date.

 Per Assembly Bill 2411 & 1346 proof of active duty status may be required.
-If a nonresident student who is a member of the military becomes separated from the military, he/she would be required to provide evidence of intent to establish California residence for a minimum of one year prior to the residence determination date.
+If a nonresident student who is a member of the military becomes separated from the military, they would be required to provide evidence of intent to establish California residence for a minimum of one year prior to the residence determination date.

 Tuition fees may not be refunded to a student classified as a nonresident due to lack of documentation if at a later date documentation is presented for that previous semester.